dovecot/documentation/docs/core/design/mail_namespace.md

   It also has a few variations:

-  - `mail_namespace_find_unalias()` changes the behavior for namespaces that are aliases to another namespace (`alias_for` setting).
+  - `mail_namespace_find_unalias()` changes the behavior for namespaces that are aliases to another namespace ([[setting,namespace_alias_for]]).
     Then it returns the unaliased namespace and modifies the mailbox name.

   - `mail_namespace_find_visible()` skips `hidden=yes` namespaces.